gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 While a seemingly simple change, this has profound implications for how you think about building websites.

 Take the example of creating a custom button.
-In the past, you would create a CSS class (perhaps `.primary-button`) with your custom styles and then whenever you want to apply those styles e.g.
+In the past, you would create a CSS class (perhaps `.primary-button`) with your custom styles and then use it whenever you want to apply those styles.
+For example:

 ```html
 <button class="primary-button">Click me</button>